-Increases in driver pay rates are top of mind for fleet managers than ever before.
+Increases in driver pay rates are top of mind for fleet managers more than ever before.
 The onset of the COVID-19 pandemic accelerated this trend, and today supply chain issues and fuel prices make balancing the budget harder than ever.
 What can fleet managers do to offset the costs of increased driver compensation?
-Here are three ways to help.
+Here are four ways to help.

 One of the first changes you can make is to look at spending less money on fuel.
 Fuel expenditure is at the top of the annual expenses for transportation companies.
-With rising gas prices, it is more important than ever to become fuel efficient.
+With higher gas prices, it is more important than ever to become fuel efficient.
 One way to make your fuel go further is to train drivers to conserve fuel.
-It’s also important to perform regular inspections and daily maintenance on your vehicles to make sure they’re using an optimal amount of fuel helping offset the increased cost of driver compensation.
+It’s also important to perform regular inspections and daily maintenance on your vehicles to make sure they’re using an optimal amount of fuel to offset the increased cost of driver compensation.

 Fleets typically hire third-party services to handle business operations such as accounting and human resources.
 Why not look at the services you are outsourcing and see if any of these tasks can be taken on by your current staff?
-If your staff is not skilled in any of these areas, it can be cost efficient to offer them online training classes.
+If your staff is not skilled in any of these areas, it can be cost-efficient to offer them online training classes.

 Not sure which Bestpass plan is right for you?
 Our tolling specialists are here to help.
 They can identify the right transponder strategy to save you the most money and time.